 - Focus on the topic: do not write about unrelated subjects

 - Pay attention to the number of words required for the writing; you will lose marks if you do not write at least 250 words

-- Learn to recognise how long 250 words look; you will not have time to count during the test
+- Learn to recognise how long 250 words would look, as you will not have time to count during the test

 - You must write your answers in full; answers written in note form or in bullet points will lose marks

 - Pay attention to spelling, grammar, and punctuation; you will lose marks for mistakes

 - Do not memorise model answers; examiners are trained to recognise them and your test will be invalidated

 - Spend several minutes re-reading and correcting your answers